Andrew McGeorge, Hines’ New DC Office Head, Plots First Moves

 Things shouldn’t change too dramatically under McGeorge’s leadership, as he still plans to continue all of Hines’ existing projects, which includes the 66-acre development at The Parks at Walter Reed, currently being co-developed by Hines and Urban Atlantic.

-When complete, the development will include more than 3.1 million square feet of new construction and adaptive reuse of historic structures.
+When complete, the development will include more than 3.1 million square feet of new construction and adaptive reuse of historic structures, according to a statement.

 McGeorge characterizes the current D.C. market as extremely sluggish and challenging.